Skip to content

 Instructors are Nexus STEM Workshop’s most valuable assets.
 Our instructors include PhD professionals working in industry with over five years of experience, as well as education professionals with more than twenty years of teaching expertise.
 Nexus STEM Workshop sometimes sends two instructors at one class sitting to thoroughly cover multiple subjects from different field of studies.
 This dual approach allows students to learn in a way that CONNECTS directly with their level of understanding while also gaining perspective on the skills and knowledge valued in STEM careers and by future recruiters.
 With this unique setup, we ensure that students not only master concepts but also see how they apply to solving real-world problems.

-Bradford
+Bradford C.

-• Over 20 years of part-time teaching experience, more than 5,000 students taught
+• Over 20 years of part-time teaching experience, more than 5,000 students taught.

-• Strong advocate of interdisciplinary teaching of advanced STEM subject matters
+• Strong advocate of interdisciplinary teaching of advanced STEM subject matters.

 • Well-versed in the AP Physics curriculum, the F=ma Exam (national physics competition), and AMC exams (national math competition)

-• Held management roles at two major accounting and consulting firms in the US
+• Held management roles at two major accounting and consulting firms in the US.

-• Held Master of Business Administration degree from the University of Notre Dame, IN
+• Held Master of Business Administration degree from the University of Notre Dame, IN.

-Rachel
+Rachel M.

 Get in Touch with Nexus STEM Workshop

 Interested in registering?
 Have questions about our STEM programs?
-Contact us at:
+Call us at: (833) 763-9877 or email us at: info@nexus-stem.org.
+Our team will be happy to provide more information about our courses.

-info@nexus-stem.org
+Email: info@nexus-stem.org

 Stay Ahead in STEM with Our Newsletter